MarkintoshZ/rust-tic-tac-toe-server/README.md

 ## Summary

-A simple server written in rust for the game tic tac toe.
-The server will be using the actor concurrency model powered by [Lunatic](https://github.com/lunatic-solutions/lunatic).
-The server code will be compiled to WASM for safer sandboxing.
+A simple websocket game server written in rust for the game tic tac toe inspired by [Colyseus](https://github.com/colyseus/colyseus).
+The server will be using the actor concurrency model powered by [Lunatic](https://github.com/lunatic-solutions/lunatic) and the server code will be compiled to WASM for safer sandboxing.
+Each game room will be handled in a dedicated Lunatic process.
+State delta will be computed and sent to the client instead of the whole game state using [dipa](https://github.com/chinedufn/dipa).

 ## System Overview

+- Server
+  - Systems
+    - Websocket layer
+    - object delta
-- Communication through websocket
+    - (de)serialization
-- Each game room will be handled in a dedicated Lunatic process
+    - Lunatic process spawning for each room
-- State delta will be computed and sent to the client instead of the whole game state
+    - Message passing between processes
+  - Server Logic
+    - Room creation, deletion, listing
+    - Game State Management (in game, gameover)
+    - Game action handling

+- Client
+  - Connect to server
+  - (de)serialization
+  - display board
+  - hanlde keyboard input

 ## Possible Challenges